sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Psychic Impulse

 Also at 1st level you gain the following abilities.
-Once you have used this feature, you canít do so again until you finish a long rest.
+Once you have used this feature, you can√≠t do so again until you finish a long rest.

 **Psychic Detonation.** When an enemy moves to flank you, you can use your reaction to send a concussive force outward; enemies in flanking positions make a Strength saving throw or be knocked back 5 feet.